Felix-Smyth/logistic_growth/README.md

 Therefore the population size of the bacteria culture at 4980 minutes = 987 x (1+0.0100)^ 4980

 = 3.27 x10^24 (3sf)

+# Question 3 #
+Add an R script to your repository that makes a graph comparing the exponential and logistic growth curves (using the same parameter estimates you found).
+Upload this graph to your repo and include it in the README.md file so it can be viewed in the repo homepage.